txoof/PaperPi/documentation/Plugins.md

 * screen layout that defines how to organize plugin graphical and text elements
 * use `--plugin_info plugin_name` to see available layouts
 * see the documentation for each plugin for a sample of all available layouts
-* some layouts may be more approrpriate for smaller screens
+* some layouts may be more appropriate for smaller screens

 **Refresh Rate**: `refresh_rate = integer in seconds`